whykay-01/computer-networking-net2text-replication/README.md

 # Explanation of our work

+This is a project Yan Konichshev, Malachi Daniel, Ashley Chen, and Minjae Lee undertook as a part of the computer networking class at NYU Shanghai.
+Part of the course evaluation included some work with regards to the [Net2Text](https://www.usenix.org/conference/nsdi18/presentation/birkner) paper.
+We were tasked with creating a database of networks and then using the Compass algorithm (efficient summarization algotrithm), Argmax algorithm (to realize which features are making the most sense to summarize), and scoring function (to score features which will be used for summarization) to generate the natural language descriptions of the networks.
+We were also tasked with creating a natural language to SQL translator.
+This repo contains all the code we used to complete the project.

+To replicate our emulations and experimental findings -- please follow instructions below.
+Do not hesitate to reach out to us if you have any questions.
+But before that, we encourage you to read the paper and the codebase to understand what we did and how we did it.

-Before starting to work with this repo, please make sure that you are meeting all the prerequisites.
+To start working with this repo, please make sure that you are meeting all the prerequisites.
 If you are not, please install them into the newly created virtual environment before continuing.

 ```shell
 python -m venv .env